 The budget allocation per programme appears above.
-The current budget allocation has cut operational expenditure to the bone to balance the budget.
-This budget will not allow SAQA to grow or to deliver on its mandate to any meaningful extent.
-Funding for automation to improve workflows is imperative to take SAQA forward, allow it to streamline its structure and improve service delivery efficiencies.
+Funding for automation to improve workflows is imperative to take SAQA forward, and improve service delivery efficiencies to support its streamlined structure.

-Once the President proclaims the NQF Amendment Act, SAQA will require additional resources to manage the legal processes associated with the Registers for Misrepresented and Fraudulent Qualifications.
-By automating processes, SAQA hopes to maintain or reduce the human resources in the Registration, Verifications and Foreign Qualifications functions.
-The skills required in these areas will be different from the current capabilities, and SAQA is committed to retraining and up-skilling its staff to take on new functions.

-The IT Directorate requires more resources to drive the Automation Project.
+Once the President proclaims the NQF Amendment Act, 2019 SAQA will require additional resources to manage the legal processes associated with the Registers for Misrepresented and Fraudulent Qualifications.
+By automating processes, SAQA hopes to improve service delivery in the Registration and Recognition and Authentication Services units.
+The ICT unit requires more resources to drive the Automation Project.
 If these resources are not available, then SAQA requires funds to contract service providers.